KyperTrast/lithium-minus/README.md

 * lith_help - display text for instructions on binding hook and overview of runes
 * lith_help_cvar - one-liners on all the cvars for configuring hook and runes
 * hook_toggle - fires hook on button press, unfires hook on next button press
+* Bots now have a [BOT] prefix in their name to help distinguish from real players

 ## Notable items that may differ from original
 * Added hook_toggle - can now use one button to fire/unfire hook in addition to original alias/hold method